COVID-19 Testing (See Infection or Vaccination below)

 I received my first dose in another state/locality.
-Can I get my second dose at the Health Department?
+Can I get my second dose or booster at the Health Department?

 You must receive two doses of the same brand of vaccine.
 The Health Department carries the Moderna brand COVID-19 vaccine and a limited stock of the Pfizer brand vaccine.
 We will accommodate your second dose at one of our scheduled walk-in clinics.
 Remember that the second dose of Moderna is due 4-6 weeks after the first; and the second dose of Pfizer is due 3 weeks after the first-this information should be provided on your vaccine record card.

 Please ensure that you have a record of your first doses received elsewhere when you come to our clinics.
 This is important information for us to ensure you receive the vaccine doses on time and your vaccine is recorded accurately.
 Please contact us at 406-433-2207 if you need assistance retrieving your vaccination record.